Participate in the Laurie Dake Challenge competition

 To enter the competition each team is required to submit an assignment on a certain topic.

-The application round for the 2021 competition was closed on Monday 18 January, the teams for the next round will be informed shortly.
-The dataset is provided by Wintershall DEA.
-The finals will be held in July 2021.
+The application round for the 2023 competition will be closed on 3 January 2023, the teams for the next round will be informed shortly.
+The dataset is provided by OMV.
+The finals will be held at the EAGE Annual Conference Vienna 2023.

 What to expect

 The challenge consists of three rounds.
-After each round number of teams will be allowed to continue until we reach the third and final round where six teams have a chance to present their solutions.
+After each round a number of teams will be allowed to continue until we reach the third and final round where six teams have the chance to present their solutions.